filecoin-project/FIPs/FIPS/fil-filplussubsidy.md

 ## Simple Summary
 Removes the concept of quality-adjusted power from the storage powered consensus and instead redirects part of the block reward as an explicit subsidy paid to providers of Filecoin Plus verified deals.
+The rewards paid remain the same, though with timing more advantageous to the provider.

 ## Abstract
 The Filecoin network is secured by continually proven storage capacity, for which providers (miners) earn block reward.
-To incentivise the storage of useful data, the Filecoin Plus program rewards the storage of verified deals by causing such committed space to count for 10 times the storage power of other capacity, thus increasing the possibility of winning block rewards by a factor of 10.
+To incentivise the storage of useful data, the Filecoin Plus program rewards the storage of verified deals by causing such committed space to count for 10 times the storage power of other capacity.

-It also couples network security to incentive distribution policy, weakening the former.
+This is the quality-adjusted power mechanism.
+The increased power increases the possibility of winning block rewards by a factor of 10.

+QA power couples the storage deal market and the content of individual sectors to consensus.
-The coupling greatly constrains the design space of both sector accounting and deal markets.
+This coupling greatly constrains the design space of both storage accounting and deal markets, and
+- delays rewards for hosting verified deals, and makes those rewards uneven and unreliable;
+- confuses FIL+ performance and reputation with raw capacity;
+- prevents the flexible use of sector space to serve deals, restricting storage semantics to "write-once";
-It will prevent the effective development of improved storage deal functionality or fo alternative storage markets once the FVM enables user-programmable contracts.
+- will impede the development of alternative storage markets once the FVM enables user-programmable contracts; and

-Further, the on-chain metadata required about every sector's composition is expensive and prevents efficient aggregate accounting.
-The coupling makes it difficult to design more scalable mechanisms as capacity and, especially, deal utilisation increase.
+- impedes the design of more scalable sector accounting mechanisms.

-The proposal breaks the coupling by rewarding Filecoin Plus verified deals explicitly, rather than piggybacking on the storage power block reward.
+The proposal breaks the coupling by accounting for and rewarding Filecoin Plus verified deals explicitly, rather than piggybacking on the storage power block reward.
 In brief:

-- Remove per-sector on-chain sector quality information from state; use raw-byte power as the only notion of consensus power.
+- Remove per-sector on-chain sector quality information from state; use raw-byte power for consensus power.
 - Account for verified deal space-time directly in the market actor.
 - Split the block reward into consensus reward and verified deal subsidy, paid separately.
 - Add pledge and penalty mechanisms to verified deals to retain the existing economic incentives.